dotgreg/tiro-notes/README.md

 1) Device where tiro is installed : http://localhost:3023
 2) If on same Wifi/local network: http://192.168.xx.xx:3023 where that ip is the ip of the device where tiro is installed
 3) Not on same network : Tiro works great using SSH tunneling, AutoSSH or similar (free ssh tunnels solutions exists like https://opentunnel.net/).
 Npx tiro-notes also includes a --tunnel option for easy tunneling.
-4) On the cloud: You can install Tiro Notes on your server and access it from anywhere.
+4) On the cloud: You can self-host/install Tiro Notes on your server and access it from anywhere.

 ### What is the current status of Tiro Notes?
 I have been developing it for over a year and using it as my daily note app for over 6 months now, its core functionalities seems stable enough for my use so far.